MStellinga/CommonDocExporter/README.md

 CommonDocExporter
 =================

-Simple library for generating documents
+Simple library for generating documents.

-The class to use is the ODTExportFormat.
+Create an instance of an implementation of ExportFormat and call methods to generate a document (see ExportFormat for details).

+Currently only ODT export is supported in ODTExportFormat.